Aaron Rodgers #8 of the New York Jets looks for...

 Offensively, the 2024 edition bears no resemblance to the Peyton Manning-Edgerrin James-Marvin Harrison teams of a decade or so ago.
 This is a team whose offensive attack is built upon running back Jonathan Taylor while trying to develop quarterback Anthony Richardson.

-“He feels like a guy (who’s having) a little bit of a renaissance,” Ulbrich said of Taylor, who has rushed for 616 yards and five touchdowns this season.
-“The first couple years in the league he was fast, he was explosive.
+“He feels like a guy [who’s having] a little bit of a renaissance,” Ulbrich said of Taylor, who has rushed for 616 yards and five touchdowns this season.
+“The first couple years in the league, he was fast, he was explosive.
 He doesn’t go down with arm tackles.
 You have to get numerous hats on him to get him down.
 It’s a great challenge.”

 Having Taylor is something of a boon for the Colts, who are experiencing growing pains with Richardson.
-The second-year quarterback has completed just 44.4% of his passes (59-for-133) and has tossed seven interceptions against four touchdowns.
+The second-year quarterback has completed only 44.4% of his passes (59-for-133) and has tossed seven interceptions against four touchdowns.

 “A really, really good athlete that helps move the sticks not only with his arm but with his legs,” Ulbrich said.
 “He’s got great arm strength.
 He actually has great accuracy and his timing is improving.
 The vision on the field is improving.”